| Department of Indigenous Cultures History and course orientation

 and hopes to rescue indigenous cultures on the

+brink of extinction.
 Course training aims to provide students a basic

 knowledge of humanity studies and anthropological